weefbellington/screenplay/README.md

 ###2.
 Sample Code

 The easiest way to get a feel for Screenplay is to dive into the code.
-Two sample projects are available.
-The [simple sample project](https://github.com/weefbellington/screenplay/tree/master/sample-simple) is the recommended place to start.
-If dependency injection is your thing, the [Dagger 2 sample project](https://github.com/weefbellington/screenplay/tree/master/sample-dagger2) is the same application with a DI-oriented structure.
+Two sample projects are available:
+1. The [simple sample project](https://github.com/weefbellington/screenplay/tree/master/sample-simple) is the recommended place to start.
+Here you will find a minimally complex Screenplay application which showcases some of its features.
+2. If dependency injection is your thing, the [Dagger 2 sample project](https://github.com/weefbellington/screenplay/tree/master/sample-dagger2) is the same application with a DI-oriented structure.

 ###3.
 Scenes, Components and Transitions